ai-cam/ai-cam.github.io/_posts/2025-09-23-from-prediction-to-prevention-how-ai-could-transform-children’s-mental-health-care.md

 ## Further information

-From stigma to solutions: Read more about ai@cam’s ‘responsible AI for better lifelong brain and mental health’ initiative
+From stigma to solutions: Read more about ai@cam’s ‘[Responsible AI for better lifelong brain and mental health](https://www.ai.cam.ac.uk/projects/responsible-ai-for-better-lifelong-brain-and-mental-health.html)’ initiative.

+##### *A﻿s told to Vicky Anning*